swcarpentry/r-novice-inflammation/_episodes/04-cond.md

 In this case, "either" means "either or both", not "either one or the other but not both".

-> ## Using Conditions to Change Behavior
+> ## Choosing Plots Based on Data
 >
->  + Write a function, `plot_dist`, that plots a boxplot if the length of the vector is greater than a specified threshold and a stripchart otherwise.
+> Write a function `plot_dist` that plots
+> a boxplot if the length of the vector is greater than a specified threshold
+> and a stripchart otherwise.
 > To do this you'll use the R functions `boxplot` and `stripchart`.
 >
 >
 >~~~